 Over-the-counter analgesics are usually recommended to help relieve pain at the calf muscles.
-Medications like panadol, tylenol, ibuprofen or diclofenac are the major ones used.
+Medications like Tylenol, Ibuprofen or Diclofenac are the major ones used.

-Once the injury has happened, the calf muscles need to be protected from further injury.
+Once the injury has occurred, the calf muscles need to be protected from further injury.
 Because the calf muscles play a role in our walking and running, these activities need to be avoided to protect the muscles.
-Wearing a calf support will help.

-Rest may seem similar to protect but they are not.
-While protect is preventing from further injury, rest is reducing the activities on that muscle like reducing your walking using crutches and reducing your exercises.
+While protect is preventing further injury, rest is reducing the activities on that muscle like reducing your walking using crutches and reducing your exercises.

-Ice packs relieve pain and reduce swelling at the calf muscles.
-It also helps to reduce any bleeding that may be happening at the calf muscles.
-This can be applied by using a moderate sized chunk of ice to massage the painful area for 5 minutes or crushed ice in a damp towel over the injured site for 15 minutes.
+Ice packs relieve pain and reduce swelling, they also help to reduce any internal bleeding that may be happening at the calf muscles.
+This can be applied by using a moderate-sized chunk of ice to massage the painful area for 5 minutes or crushed ice in a damp towel over the injured site for 15 minutes.

 Elevating the affected leg above your chest while lying on your back helps you to reduce the swelling as well.

-A physiotherapists goal is to get you back to how you were prior to the injury.
-This is done by using treatment modalities to help with pain apart from ice.
-Heat therapy may be used to relieve pain.
+A physiotherapist’s goal is to get you back to how you were prior to the injury.
+This is done by using treatment modalities to help with the pain.
+Apart from ice, heat therapy may also be used to relieve pain much later.